- Learning about cancer surgery

 - Consider taking a friend or relative with you to help you understand what your doctor says during the visit and refresh your memory afterward.

-You might want to look at our booklet called After Diagnosis: A Guide for Patients and Families for more ideas about the things you and your family may want to know.
+You might want to read After Diagnosis: A Guide for Patients and Families for more ideas about the things you and your family may want to know.

 Getting a second opinion

-One of the ways to find out whether a suggested operation is the best choice for you may be to get the opinion of another surgeon.
+One of the ways to find out whether a suggested operation is the best choice for you is to get the opinion of another surgeon.
 Your doctor should not mind this.
 In fact, some health insurance companies make you get a second opinion.
-You may not need to have tests done again because you can often bring the results of your original tests to the second doctor.
+You might not need to have tests done again because you can often bring the results of your original tests to the second doctor.

 Check with your insurance company before planning surgery and before getting a second opinion.
-Get all of the information you need to feel sure you are making the right choice for your situation.
+Get all of the information you need to feel sure you are making the right choice.
 Making an informed decision about your health is almost always better than making a quick one.